quasarframework/quasar-ui-qcalendar/.github/ISSUE_TEMPLATE/feature_request_v5.md

 ---
-name: Feature request (v4)
+name: Feature request (v5 beta)
 about: Suggest an idea for this project
 title: ''
-labels: 'v4'
+labels: 'v5, beta'
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**